scryptedapp/arlo/README.md

 The plugin will display video clips from Arlo Cloud for cameras with cloud recording enabled.

 - Clips are streamed on-demand, not downloaded to your Scrypted server.
-- To delete clips, use the Arlo mobile app or web dashboard.
+- To delete clips, use the Arlo App or My Arlo Web Dashboard.